Geeksltd/MSharp.Docs/Basics/VSIX.md

     }
 ```

-In this case you can decorate all your methods with this new created attribute like :
+In this case you can decorate all your methods with this newly created attribute like this :

 ```C#
         [MethodColor("#8fdd24")]